pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/analyst/paragraphs-methodology.md

 ### Reason

 This is to maintain uniformity across different publication.
+Additionnaly, the integrators will have to discard non-numeric references and use sequential Arabic numerals instead.

 ### Valid